guoqi1997/TSF/README.md

 🚩 2017: Recurrent neural networks ([RNNs](https://www.sciencedirect.com/science/article/abs/pii/036402139090002E)), such as [DA-RNN](https://www.ijcai.org/proceedings/2017/0366.pdf) and [MQRNN](https://arxiv.org/pdf/1711.11053), emerged as the dominant approach, marking the beginning of rapid advancement of deep learning in TSF.

-🚩 2018: Data in various fields exhibit both spatial and temporal dependencies, and graph neural networks (GNNs)\cite{gnn} have introduced novel perspectives for spatiotemporal modeling, with STGCN\cite{stgcn} widely adopted as a benchmark.
+🚩 2018: Data in various fields exhibit both spatial and temporal dependencies, and graph neural networks ([GNNs](https://ieeexplore.ieee.org/document/4700287)) have introduced novel perspectives for spatiotemporal modeling, with [STGCN](https://www.ijcai.org/proceedings/2018/0505.pdf) widely adopted as a benchmark.

 🚩 2019: Transformer-based models \cite{transformer}, such as LogTrans~\cite{logtrans} and TFT~\cite{tft}, have gained popularity due to their strength in modeling global dependencies.
 Concurrently, convolutional neural networks (CNNs) \cite{cnn} (e.g., DeepGLO~\cite{deepglo}, MICN~\cite{micn}) were employed in TSF, leveraging their parallelism, parameter sharing, and local perception capabilities.